jukfloyd/testRepo/pres.md

 >Many times, a client has a general idea of the product to develop, but he does not have clear or well-defined details of how it must be.
 This has several consequences.

->One of them is that it is practically impossible to make an estimation of the time and costs that would allow us to approach the project as a Fixed Price.
+>One of them is that it is practically impossible to make an estimation of the time and costs for thee Fixed Price project.
 Secondly, if the requirements are not defined, it is expected that, there will be a large number of changes during the development, which would make the use of a more traditional methodology more difficult.

 >This is when the use of Scrum is inevitable and more than convenient because of its flexible and adaptable nature throughout the entire process.